-- Rich, Not Heavy: The creamy sauce for this pasta is rich and creamy, but it's not overly thick and heavy.
+- Rich, Not Heavy: A mix of heavy cream and chicken broth makes this pasta rich and creamy, yet not overly thick or heavy.

 - Quick and Easy: It only takes about 30 minutes from start to finish to make this recipe.